FrankDocu/Lichess-Development-Onboarding/translation_context.md

 This simultaneous exhibition does not exist.=When a simul event cannot be found a new page is displayed here http://lichess.org/simul/notfound notifying the user why and how to proceed.

-Return to simul Homepage = A link to the simul homepage (http://lichess.org/simul/) displayed here http://lichess.org/simul/notfound
+Return to simul homepage = A link to the simul homepage (http://lichess.org/simul/) displayed here http://lichess.org/simul/notfound

 Simuls involve a single player facing several players at once.= A short explanation about what a simul is on the simul homepage (http://lichess.org/simul)

+When you create a Simul, you get to play several players at once.=A short explanation of what to expect from creating a simul.
+Found on the create simul form page (http://lichess.org/simul/new)

+Simuls are always casual.
+Rematches, takebacks and "moretime" are disabled.=More explanations about lichess simuls, on the simul homepage (http://lichess.org/simul).

 Out of 50 opponents, Fischer won 47 games, drew 2 and lost 1.=A short caption for the Bobby Fischer image found on the simul homepage (http://lichess.org/simul) after clicking'More...'